-The Audit Committee of Arizona Metals is comprised of three (3) directors as follows: Colin Sutherland (Chair), Rick Vernon and Paul Reid.
-Colin Sutherland and Rick Vernon are each "independent" within the meaning of NI 52-110.
-As the Company is considered a "venture issuer" for the purpose of NI 52-110, it is relying on the exemption found in section 6.1 of NI 52-110 with respect to compliance with the requirements of Part 3 (Composition of the Audit Committee) and Part 5 (Reporting Obligations) of National Instrument 52-110.
+The Audit Committee of Arizona Metals is comprised of three (3) directors as follows: Colin Sutherland (Chair), Rick Vernon and Rosa Maria Grace Rojas Espinoza, each of whom is "independent" within the meaning of NI 52-110.
 In addition, each Audit Committee member is "financially literate", within the meaning of NI 52-110 and possesses education or experience that is relevant for the performance of their responsibilities as Audit Committee members.